 There are two important characters in the story.
-The rich who have given the large sum and the poor woman who had given only two copper coins.
+The rich who have given a large sum and the poor woman had given only two copper coins.

 But the percentage of what the poor woman gave was 100 percent of what she owned, out of her poverty, put in all she owned.

-God look at what you have and what you give to determine the level of your giving.
+God looks at what you have and what you give to determine the level of your giving.

 A ten dirhams from a poor man is a sacrifice but this ten dirham is an insult from a rich man.

-That is the reason Jesus was impressed on the giving of the poor woman because she gave without reservation.
+That is the reason Jesus was impressed with the giving of the poor woman because she gave without reservation.